AliAfs/Object-Detection-in-an-Urban-Environment/README.md

 ![](./augmentation2.png)
 ![](./augmentation3.png)

-The results from improved model are shown below.
-By looking at the results, we can see the improvement of the model performance.
-The improved model shows a lower loss both in training and test, as well as higher percision and recall in detecting bounding boxes.
+The results from the improved model are shown below.
+By looking at the results, we can see an improvement in the model performance compared to the reference model.
+The improved model shows a lower loss both in training and test procedure, as well as higher precision and recall in detecting bounding boxes.

 ![](./experiment1_loss.jpeg)
 ![](./experiment1_percision.jpeg)